peteroupc/peteroupc.github.io/randomfunc.md

 - Working with integers is more portable and numerically stable than working with other real numbers, especially floating-point numbers.<sup>[**(56)**](#Note56)</sup>
 - For applications that may care about reproducible "random" numbers (unit tests, simulations, machine learning, and so on), using non-integer numbers (especially floating-point numbers) can complicate the task of making a method reproducible from run to run or across computers.

-The methods in this section should not be used to generate random numbers for information security purposes, even if a source of secure random numbers is available.
+The methods in this section should not be used to sample at random for information security purposes, even if a secure "source of random numbers" is available.
 See "Security Considerations" in the appendix.

 <a id=Uniform_Random_Real_Numbers></a>
 ### Uniform Random Real Numbers